getCUJO/QoOID/draft-ietf-ippm-qoo.md

 application's network quality adaptation can be highly complex.
 Applications and the underlying networking protocols make separate optimizations based on their perceived network quality over time and saying something about an outcome with absolute certainty will be practically impossible.
-We can however make educated guesses on the probability of outcomes.
+We can, however, make educated guesses on the probability of outcomes.

 We propose representing network quality as a minimum required throughput and set of latency and loss percentiles.
 Application developers, regulatory bodies and